nanafox/lzcorp-landing-page/README.md

 ![Lzcorp](images/LzcorpLogo.png)

-This is the page of Lzcorp Solutions, a highly esteemed Managed Service Provider in the IT industry.
+This is the landing page of Lzcorp Solutions, a highly esteemed Managed Service Provider in the IT industry.
 Their services include but not limited to

 - Enterprise Network Configuration and Automation